vibe-project/vibe-project.github.io/projects/vibe-java-server/3.0.0-Alpha1/reference/index.md

 </div>

 #### By Tag
-A socket may have several tags and a tag may have several sockets like many-to-many relationship. `byTag(String[] names, Action<Socket> action)` finds socket accepting one or more tag names and executes the given action.
+A socket may have several tags and a tag may have several sockets like many-to-many relationship. `byTag(String[] names, Action<ServerSocket> action)` finds socket accepting one or more tag names and executes the given action.

 <div class="row">
 <div class="large-6 columns">